Spring Garden Revival

 Professional Soil Testing & Nutrient Assessment Requirements for Braintree’s Glacial Till & Rocky Upland Soils

 Soil testing is mandatory for responsible nutrient management in Braintree’s glacial till and rocky upland soils.
 Residents and professionals should use the UMass Soil & Plant Nutrient Testing Lab for comprehensive analysis, including pH (typically 5.5–6.5), nitrogen, phosphorus, potassium, organic matter, and micronutrients.
 The target pH for cool-season grasses is 6.0–7.0, often requiring dolomitic lime (50–100 lbs per 1,000 sq ft) to raise pH by one unit over 6–12 months.
-The USDA Web Soil Survey identifies local soils as glacial till, marine clay, and urban fill, with organic matter often 2–4% (target 4–6%).
-Develop a written nutrient management plan based on soil test results, following UMass Extension recommendations (0.75–1.0 lb N per 1,000 sq ft per application, max 3–4 lbs N annually).
-Adjust for site-specific factors such as shade (reduce N by 25–30%), traffic, and compaction.
+The USDA Web Soil Survey identifies local soils as glacial till, marine clay, or urban fill, with organic matter usually 2–4% (target 4–6%).
+Nutrient management plans should be based on soil test results, following UMass Extension recommendations (0.75–1.0 lb N per 1,000 sq ft per application, max 3–4 lbs N annually).
+Site-specific factors such as shade, traffic, and compaction must be considered for optimal results.

 Massachusetts Fertilizer Regulations & Professional Licensing Requirements for Braintree

 Fertilizer use in Braintree is governed by Massachusetts General Laws and local ordinances, with special attention to phosphorus restrictions in coastal and watershed communities.
-Phosphorus is prohibited except for new lawns or documented soil deficiency (below 30 ppm).
+Phosphorus is prohibited except for new lawns or documented deficiencies (below 30 ppm).
 Nitrogen applications should not exceed 0.9–1.0 lb N per 1,000 sq ft per application, aligning with watershed protection and MS4 compliance.
-Commercial applicators must hold MA Department of Agricultural Resources (MDAR) Category 36 licensing, complete specialized training, and register their business with Braintree.
-Maintain detailed records of all applications, including product, rates, weather, and soil test results.
-Commercial operators should carry at least $1 million in general liability insurance and environmental impairment coverage.
-For licensing details, visit MDAR.
+Commercial applicators must hold a MA Department of Agricultural Resources (MDAR) Category 36 license, complete specialized training, and register their business with Braintree.
+Detailed records of applications, including product, rates, weather, and soil test results, are required for compliance and liability.
+Commercial operators should maintain at least $1 million in general liability insurance, with environmental impairment coverage and bonding for municipal contracts.

 Braintree Conservation Commission Requirements for Fertilizer Application Near Wetlands & Protected Areas

 Fertilizer application near wetlands and protected areas in Braintree is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits or notifications are required for work within 25–100 feet of wetlands or streams, and no-fertilizer buffer strips are mandatory.
+Permits or notifications are required for work within buffer zones (typically 25–100 feet from wetlands or streams), and no-fertilizer buffer strips are mandatory.
 Organic-only fertilizers are recommended in sensitive zones to protect groundwater and surface water from nutrient runoff, which can cause algae blooms and eutrophication.
-Always avoid applying fertilizer to impervious surfaces and sweep any spills back onto the lawn.
-Applications should be timed for a minimum 24–48 hour rain-free period, using National Weather Service forecasts.
-For guidance, contact:
+Coordination with MassDEP watershed protection programs and adherence to TMDL requirements for impaired waterways are essential.
+Application techniques should avoid impervious surfaces, with immediate sweeping of granules back onto lawns and deflector shields used near sensitive areas.
+Pollinator and beneficial insect protection is also a priority, especially during peak flowering seasons.

 Braintree Conservation Commission